-Ad personalization-Ads are based on personal information that a user has added to their organization managed Google Account, data from advertisers that partner with Google, and Google's estimation of a user's interests.
-When Ad personalization is turned on, it enables a personalized ad experience for individual users.
+- Ads There are no ads in Google Workspace for Education Core Services and we do not collect or use student data for advertising purposes or create advertising profiles.
+K-12 Google Workspace for Education users also don't see ads when they use Google Search while signed in to their Google Workspace for Education accounts.
+Some of Google's additional services such as Blogger and YouTube do show ads to students, however, these ads are not personalized and we give Administrators the ability to restrict access to these services. - Ad personalization-Ads are based on personal information that a user has added to their organization managed Google Account, data from advertisers that partner with Google, and Google's estimation of a user's interests.
+For K-12 users, ads personalization is off by default.
+When Ad personalization is turned on for Higher Education domains, it enables a personalized ad experience for individual users.
 However, your users have the option to turn on/off this setting from the Activity controls page.
 When ads personalization is turned off, Google will no longer use their information to personalize their ads.
 Please consider instructing your users to go to the Activity controls page to turn on/off Ad personalization.

-Note: Google Workspace does not use Customer Data for advertising purposes.
-Ad personalization is only applicable to Google services offered outside of Google Workspace.
+Note: Google Workspace for Education does not use Customer Data for advertising purposes.
+Ad personalization is only applicable to Google services offered outside of Google Workspace for Education.

-• Web & App Activity-Consider whether you should turn on/off Web & App Activity (WAA) for your users.
+Web & App Activity-Consider whether you should turn on/off Web & App Activity (WAA) for your users.
 From the Admin console, go to Apps > Additional Google services > Web and App Activity.
-By default, the admin WAA control is enabled for your organization but the WAA personalization setting for your end users is turned off.
+By default, for K-12 accounts, the admin WAA control is off by default and the WAA personalization setting for your end users is turned off.
 When the WAA service is turned on for the organization, the end users have the option to turn it on/off at their preference.
 If the admin turns the admin WAA control off for their organization in the Admin console, end users won't be able to turn it on individually.

 If users choose to turn on the WAA individually, their searches and activity from other Google services are saved in their organization managed Google Accounts, which provides them with a more personalized experience.
 Users can see and delete their Web & App Activity from the Activity controls page.
-For user instructions, go to See & Control your Web & App Activity.
+For user instructions, go to See & control your Web & App Activity.